 NASA did not have firm plans for staffing the AAP station throughout its time in orbit, Mueller explained.
 He declared, however, that the four missions required to establish the planned initial AAP capability constituted "a program that is firm, and is proceeding."

-Four or five days after the AAP-1 astronauts began their program of Earth observations, NASA would launch the unmanned AAP-2 Saturn IB with an SLA with a conical aerodynamic shroud on top in place of a CSM.
-The rocket would resemble the one in the image at the top of this post.
-The SLA and conical shroud would cover an airlock and a docking adapter with five ports.
+Four or five days after the AAP-1 astronauts began their program of Earth observations, NASA would launch the AAP-2 Saturn IB.
+The rocket, which would carry no crew, would include an SLA with a conical aerodynamic shroud on top in place of a CSM, so would resemble the one in the image at the top of this post.
+The SLA and shroud would cover an airlock and a docking adapter with five ports.
 Charles Mathews, who had headed up MSC's Gemini Program Office before becoming NASA Headquarters AAP Director, added that the airlock would include a Gemini spacecraft hatch for exiting the station to perform spacewalks.

 The S-IVB stage would also deploy electricity-generating solar arrays from two of its four folded-back SLA shroud segments and a meteoroid shield that would stand several inches off the skin of the two-thirds of the S-IVB stage that contained the liquid hydrogen tank.
 The shield, a thin layer of metal, would break up any micrometeoroids that might hit it, preventing them from penetrating the stage skin and liquid hydrogen tank within.

 |Artist concept of AAP-2 spent-stage station with AAP-1 Apollo CSM docked at axial port and AAP-1 Mapping & Survey System docked at radial port.
 Image credit: NASA.|